Messianic Community of Sardis

-The community in Sardis has a reputation for being alive, but is really dead.
+Sardis had a very large Jewish population seen from the remains of its synagogue, the largest in the ancient world.
+Hence, Sardis also had a large Messianic Jewish community.
+This huge congregation has a reputation for being alive, but is really dead.
+They have become lethargic and have lost their zeal.
+They no longer preach repentance and obedience.
 Yeshua tells them to strengthen what little they still have or it will die too.
-The Spirit of Elohim gives power to the life of the believer; it appears Sardis is missing that power.
+The Spirit of Elohim gives power to the believer; however, it appears that Sardis is missing that power.

 Yeshua commands Sardis, “Wake Up!”
+The Greek word gregorio also means ‘to keep watch’.
 The Sardis community is sleep-walking and unaware of their complacent lifestyle (Ephesians 5:14).
-If they don’t wake up, Yeshua will come like a ‘thief’ in a swift and stealthy manner, and they will miss his marriage feast.
+They have become so rich that they are materialistic and constantly seeking pleasure.
+If they don’t wake up and keep watch, Yeshua will come like a ‘thief’ in a swift and stealthy manner, and they will miss his marriage feast.

-The phrase ‘thief in the night’ symbolizes the snatching away of a bride from her home when the time for her wedding arrives.
+The phrase ‘thief in the night’ alludes to the snatching away of a bride from her home when the time for her wedding feast arrives.
 The bridegroom comes at an unknown time –– with his friends and loud noise –– to carry away his betrothed to the wedding chamber.
-Because his arrival time is unknown, the bride must be ready at all times for his appearance.
+Because his arrival time is unknown, the bride must be ready and watching at all times for his appearance.

-‘Thief in the night’ is a Hebrew idiom for Yom Teruah or the Feast of Trumpets because the ‘day and the hour’ for when this ‘appointed time’ begins is unknown.
-This agrees with Yeshua’s statement that “no one knows the day or the hour” (Matthew 25:13).
-This second phrase also points to Yom Teruah, the next Biblical Feast to be fulfilled (1 Thessalonians 5:1-2).
+‘Thief in the night’ is also a Hebrew idiom for Yom Teruah or the Feast of Trumpets because the ‘day and the hour’ for when Adonai’s ‘appointed time’ begins is unknown.
+This concurs with Yeshua’s statement that “no one knows the day or the hour” (Matthew 25:13).
+This second phrase, “no one knows the day or the hours” points to Yom Teruah, the next Biblical Feast to be fulfilled (1 Thessalonians 5:1-2).

 The Feast of Trumpets is celebrated on a New Moon.
-In ancient times, when the New Moon was sighted by the high priest along with the testimony of two witnesses, the new month began.
-At this moment, all the Feast times and dates were determined.
-Yom Teruah began at the sighting of the New Moon with the blowing of shofars throughout the land of Isra’el.
+In ancient times, when the New Moon was sighted by the high priest along with the testimony of two witnesses, the new month began with the blowing of shofars throughout the land of Isra’el.
+At this moment, all the annual Feast times and dates were determined.

 The lamps in the parable are the Word of Elohim (Psalm 119:105).
 The Hebrew for ‘word’ in this verse is Torah.
-Specifically, each of the ten Bridesmaids have Torah to illuminate their path, but their desire to become a set-apart Bride determines whether or not they use it.
-Oil is symbolic of the Ruach Elohim and was used to anoint kings, priest, and now filled the lambs of the Bride of Messiah.
+Each of the ten Bridesmaids have Torah to illuminate their path, but their desire to become a set-apart Bride determines whether or not they use it.
+In Judaism, oil symbolizes the righteous works that come from obedience.
+Oil is also symbolic of the Ruach Elohim and was used to anoint kings, priest, and now fills the lamps of the wise virgins who become the Bride of Messiah.

-At a future Feast of Trumpets, the Bridegroom will come out of the heavens with a loud cry and a shofar blast to call forth his waiting and prepared Bride (1 Thessalonians 4:16).
-For those Bridesmaids who are unprepared, they will miss the Wedding Feast of the Lamb.
-This is the warning for Sardis.
-They must wake up, trim their wicks, and make sure their lamps are supplied with oil!
+At a future Feast of Trumpets, the Bridegroom will come out of the heavens with a loud cry and a shofar blast to call forth his waiting and watching Bride (1 Thessalonians 4:16).
+For those Bridesmaids who are asleep and unprepared, they will miss entering the Bridal Chamber.
+Sardis is warned; they must wake up, trim their wicks, and make sure their lamps are supplied with oil.